AKashAMode/VroomTrack/README.md

 ## Getting Started

-Follow these instructions to set up and run the project on your local machine.
+You can follow these instructions to set up and run the project on your local machine.

 ### Prerequisites